 - Salt and pepper to taste

-- Combine quinoa, eggs, and salt in a medium bowl.
-Stir in onions, cheese, garlic and cilantro.
+- Combine quinoa, eggs, salt and pepper in a medium bowl.
+Stir in onions, cheese and garlic.
 Add the bread crumbs, stir, and let sit for a few minutes so the crumbs can absorb some of the moisture.
 Feel free to add water if the mixture feels too dry.
 Form the mixture into 6-8 patties.

 - Frying Instructions: Heat the oil in a large, heavy skillet over medium-low heat.
 Place add quinoa on the heated pan, making sure not to overcrowd the pan and cook until the patties are golden color, about 7 - 10 per side minutes.